marick/flow_assertions/README.md

       assert changes.out_of_service_datestring == @iso_date_2
       assert changes.reason == "reason"
       ```

+   The key point here is that all of the `assert_*` functions in this package
+   return their first argument to be used with later chained functions.

 2. Error messages as helpful as those in the base ExUnit assertions: